ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/MC_25km.md

 - thickness diffusivity ($KHTH$ in MOM6)
 - isopycnal tracer diffusivity ($KHTR$ in MOM6)

 In MOM5, these coefficients were prescribed constants or latitude-dependent maps, but these choices are ad-hoc and not dynamically constrained.
-Hence MOM6 also offers the Mesoscale Eddy Kinetic Energy (`MEKE`) scheme [@mom6_mom_meke] which provides a flow-dependent, scale-aware `GM` diffusivity. `MEKE` prognostically computes an eddy kinetic energy field $E(x,y,z,t)$ ($m^2 s^-2$) from which it derives an eddy velocity scale:
+Hence MOM6 also offers the Mesoscale Eddy Kinetic Energy (`MEKE`) scheme which provides a flow-dependent, scale-aware `GM` diffusivity (documentation [here](https://mom6.readthedocs.io/en/main/api/generated/modules/mom_meke.html#detamom-meke)). `MEKE` prognostically computes an eddy kinetic energy field $E(x,y,z,t)$ ($m^2 s^-2$) from which it derives an eddy velocity scale:

 $$
 U_{e}=\sqrt{2E}